anon-000/anon-000/README.md

 ### Hey Guyzzz 👋

  - 🔭  I’m currently working in BraynixAI
- - 🌱  I’m currently learning Node Js
+ - 🌱  I’m currently learning so many things (devops, scaling, agents)
  - 👯  I’m not looking to collaborate on youtube
- - 🤔  I’m looking for help with PhaserJs
+ - 🤔  I’m looking for help with blender
  - 💬  Ask me about Flutter
  - 📫  How to reach me: LinkedIn or Twitter
  - ⚡  Music is love